rdeits/DrakeVisualizer.jl/README.md

 # Installation

-On Linux (with `apt-get`) and macOS, this package will attempt to download the pre-built binaries of `director` from <http://people.csail.mit.edu/patmarion/software/director/>.
+On Linux and macOS, this package will attempt to download the pre-built binaries of `director` from <http://people.csail.mit.edu/patmarion/software/director/>.
 If this fails, you'll need to install those binaries yourself, or compile `director` from source.

 On Ubuntu, the precompiled binaries of `director` require the following packages to be installed via `apt-get`:

     libvtk5-qt4-dev
     python-vtk

 On macOS, the binaries should already include all dependencies.